developer-onizuka/rabbitMQ_KEDA_Csharp/README.md

 # 8. Write RabbitMQ's messages to MongoDB
 I already uploaded a C# code on this repo.
-But, it is almost same as each step above. <br>
+But, it is almost same as above to create it from scratch. <br>
 If you are not familier with MongoDB, the see also https://github.com/developer-onizuka/mvc_containers2. <br>
-C# is a very convenient object language to use MongoDB.
+C# is a very convenient object language to handle MongoDB.

 # 8-1.
 Deploy the Function of rabbitmq-to-mongodb to AzureFunctions on Onprem-Kubernetes
 ```